jonathanyin12/slimevolley_dqn/README.md

 ## References:
-The baseline agent is from [slimevolleygym](https://github.com/hardmaru/slimevolleygym), which is also the OpenAi Gym Environment we used to train our model.
-Our evaluation and test code is loosely modelled after existing test scripts in that repository.
+The baseline agent is from [slimevolleygym](https://github.com/hardmaru/slimevolleygym), which is also the OpenAI Gym Environment we used to train our model.
+Our evaluation and test code is also loosely modeled after existing test scripts in that repository.